kitspace/awesome-electronics/README.md

 ### Help
  - [/r/askelectronics](https://reddit.com/r/askelectronics) is a sub-reddit dedicated to help on electronics topics.
  - [Electronics StackExchange](https://electronics.stackexchange.com) is a question and answer site for electronics running on the popular StackOverflow service.
- - [EEVBlog beginners forum](http://www.eevblog.com/forum/beginners) is a good place for beginner questions, other sub-forums on EEVblog should be suitable for more advanced topics.
+ - [EEVBlog beginners forum](http://www.eevblog.com/forum/beginners) is a good place for beginner questions, other sub-forums on EEVblog should be suitable for questions on more advanced topics.

+## Podcasts
+ - [The Amp Hour](http://www.theamphour.com/) - An off-the-cuff chat about electronics with Chris Gammel and Dave Jones (EEVBlog), often with guests
+ - [Embedded FM](http://embedded.fm/) - Christopher and Elecia White discuss embedded systems development and much more, often with guests
+ - [Sparkgap Podcast](http://thesparkgap.net) - Covers a specific EE topic each episode, sometimes with guests.

 ## Video Shows and Tutorials